Kegalu Vidyalaya

-Kegalu Vidyalaya (කෑගලු විද්යාලය; Tamil: கேகளு வித்தியாலய) is a boys' school in Kegalle, Sri Lanka.
+Kegalu Vidyalaya is a boys' school in Kegalle, Sri Lanka.
 It was founded on 14 February 1942 and is a Government national school, providing primary and secondary education through 13 grades.
 It is the largest boys' School in Kegalle.

 History

 The former Mudliar of Kegalle, D. M. Senevirathne, took the initiative in establishing a school in Kegalle for teaching English on a Buddhist basis.

 The foundation stone laying ceremony took place on 20 August 1937 and construction of the school was completed by February 1942.
 A notice was issued by the principal of Ananda College, L. H. Meththananda, stating that Kegalu Vidyalaya would open on 14 February 1942 as a branch of Ananda College.
 The first edition of the school newspaper was published that month as well.
 In 2004 it was converted into a national school by President Chandrika Kumaratunga.

 Houses

 The students are divided into four houses: